Friday, September 7, 2018

 We bring to you the vast world of Islam.
 What a responsibility you have given us!
 What honor!
 We bow down before your majesty to intercede for Muslims.
 Only you, by the power of your Holy Spirit, can bring them by the millions to your Kingdom.
 We pray there will be many believers from Muslim backgrounds as devoted to you as Obadiah was.

 Lord, let them experience the power of lives transformed by the cross of Christ.
-During times of persecution and testing, may they have the boldness to serve the community of the faithful.
-Give them the courage and resolve to be always true and loyal to Jesus, and ready to practice their faith at great risk to their status and even to their life.
+During times of persecution and testing, may they have boldness to serve the community of the faithful.
+Give them courage and resolve to remain true and loyal to Jesus and practice their faith at great risk to their status and even to their life.

 In the precious name of the Father and of the Son and of the Holy Spirit.
 Amen.